ballerina-platform/ballerina-lang/misc/syntax-api-calls-gen/docs/README.md

 ### Configuration Management

-To change how the internal settings work, the `QuoterConfig` class can be used.
+To change how the internal settings work, the `SyntaxApiCallsGenConfig` class can be used.

 ## Testing